dancancro/great-big-example-application/README.md

-This project is an attempt by an unemployed non-student to infer from available demos what the codebase might look like for thee real-world, commercial SPAs that employed programmers work on every day.
+This project is an attempt by an unemployed non-student to infer from available demos what the codebase might look like for the real-world, commercial SPAs that employed programmers work on every day.
 If it's easier to learn automechanics using a real car than a bicycle, a go-kart and a differential, then it's also easier to learn how to make a real application by getting your eyes on source code of a real application than a lot of simplified instructional material.